Science Warriors

 Fellowship Description

-The Science Warriors Fellowship aims to cultivate scientist organizers within Indigenous Nations and their communities, bridging the gap between grassroots organizing and science-based interventions.
-This initiative is solution-oriented, empowering Indigenous Peoples to address environmental health, wildlife, soils, water conservation or any area of ecological concerns using comprehensive scientific methodologies including Traditional Ecological Knowledge, Science Technology Engineering Math and community organizing.
-Fellows will receive a stipend of up to $10,000 for a 10 month project, with additional funding of up to $5,000 available for research materials, gas, etc. Mentors are optional, with funding of up to $2,000 per mentor available if needed.
-The program seeks to train scientist organizers who can utilize scientific knowledge to protect their lands and communities from extractive development.
+The Science Warriors Fellowship cultivates scientist-organizers within Indigenous Nations and their communities, bridging the gap between grassroots organizing and science-based interventions.
+This initiative is solution-oriented, empowering Indigenous Peoples to address environmental health, wildlife, soils, water conservation or any area of ecological concerns using comprehensive scientific methodologies including Traditional Ecological Knowledge, Science Technology Engineering Math (STEM), and community organizing.

 • To unite science and activism to create the next generation of organizers.